jhager/markdown-editor/README.md

 # Markdown Editor
-A simple cross platform markdown editor with instant preview.
+A simple markdown editor that allows you to edit your markdown document in one window and see a preview of the rendered HTML in another.

 ##Installation
-1. Install Python 3.6 or later.
-2. Install the required modules:
+To install the required modules, run the following command:
 ```
-pip install json markdown
+pip install markdown
 ```

-3. Run the markdown editor:
+## Usage
+To run the application, execute the following command:
 ```
 python markdown-editor.py
 ```

-##Usage

-1. Type your markdown text in the left panel.
+## Features
-2. The right panel will show a preview of the rendered markdown.
+* Live preview of the rendered HTML
-3. Use the "File > Save" menu to save your markdown text to a file.
-4. Use the "File > Open" menu to open a markdown file.
+* Open and save markdown documents
+* Dark mode
+* View Markdown Syntax help page